 Early in its life, Kosmos identified the Tano Basin offshore Ghana as a potential premier hydrocarbon system.
 Previous industry drilling had failed to deliver significant success offshore Ghana.
 However, Kosmos’ vision and differentiated approach to exploration led to important discoveries and proved the overlooked Upper Cretaceous stratigraphic play concept.

 Kosmos’ Jubilee discovery in 2007 was the company’s first major discovery and one of West Africa’s largest discoveries of the last two decades.
 First production from the initial development phase was in late 2010.
-The company and partners are implementing the next phase of development, Phase 1A, to further develop the field and sustain production at facility capacity.
-Current production is approximately 110 thousand barrels of oil per day, with studies ongoing to increase production to new records.
+Average production is approximately 100,000 barrels of oil per day, and Jubilee partners are working to enhance field performance.
 Jubilee is a world-class, long-life production asset.